epfl-lara/stainless/core/src/sphinx/neon.rst

 to their user-defined counterparts.

-When working with simple structural equality, we can rely on the default ``==`` operator and Leon will happily understand when the reflexivity, symmetry and transitivity properties apply and use them to conclude bigger proofs.
-Similarly, when working on ``BigInt``, Leon knows about reflexivity, antisymmetry and transitivity over ``>=`` or ``<=``, and also antireflexivity, antisymmetry and transitivity of ``>`` and ``<``.
+When working with simple structural equality, we can rely on the default ``==`` operator and Stainless will happily understand when the reflexivity, symmetry and transitivity properties apply and use them to conclude bigger proofs.
+Similarly, when working on ``BigInt``, Stainless knows about reflexivity, antisymmetry and transitivity over ``>=`` or ``<=``, and also antireflexivity, antisymmetry and transitivity of ``>`` and ``<``.

-However, even for relatively simple proofs about ADTs, Leon needs hints when combining, say equality, with user-defined operations, such as ``++`` or ``reverse`` on lists.
-For example, Leon is not able to verify that the following holds for arbitrary pairs of lists ``l1`` and ``l2``:
+However, even for relatively simple proofs about ADTs, Stainless needs hints when combining, say equality, with user-defined operations, such as ``++`` or ``reverse`` on lists.
+For example, Stainless is not able to verify that the following holds for arbitrary pairs of lists ``l1`` and ``l2``: